f0nzie/machine-learning-rsuite/work/tips.md

 ## Call to exclusive library path (rsuite)

-To enable the use of dated libraries, we have to indicate the new library path using a command to call the definitions by `rsuite`.
+To enable the use of dated libraries from MRAN, we have to indicate the new library path using a command to call the definitions by `rsuite`.
 Include the following chunk at the beginning of any notebook.

 ```
 ​```{r echo=FALSE}
+# first line kind of optional; for me it will provide the project folders
 load(file.path(rprojroot::find_rstudio_root_file(), "workspace.RData"))
+# this line is key; it will point to the location of user packages
 .libPaths(c(normalizePath(sbox_path), normalizePath(lib_path), .libPaths()))
 ​```
 ```